 Behind wheelchair customization at Sunrise Medical in Fresno (CA), where innovation never sleeps

-The REGNER® founder and President, Kurt Regner, together with the CEO, Conxi Langreo, visited the Sunrise Medical factory located in Fresno last September 18.
-They had the privilege to take a plant tour and experience first hand how Sunrise manufacturing capabilities contribute to the company’s overall strength.
+Kurt Regner, founder and president of REGNER®, together with CEO Conxi Langreo visited the Sunrise Medical factory, located in Fresno (CA, US) last September.
+They had the chance to take a plant tour and to experience firsthand how Sunrise manufacturing capabilities contribute to the company’s overall strength.

-Kurt Regner and Conxi Langreo arrive at the premises of the company set in Fresno County, a hub for medical manufacturers.
-In this area, there is an important number of companies dedicated to healthcare and medical supplies with easy access to a skilled and productive workforce.
-Sunrise Medical benefits from the well-trained mass of engineers and technicians coming from a variety of universities which dot this Californian region.
-In order to better understand the company’s performance, strategy and current challenges, Regner and Langreo have the opportunity to take a plant tour.
+The premises of the company are set in Fresno County, a hub for medical manufacturers.
+In this area, there is an important number of companies dedicated to health care and medical supplies with easy access to a skilled and productive workforce.
+Among them, Sunrise Medical, which benefits from the well-trained mass of engineers and technicians coming from the numerous universities that dot this Californian region.
+In order to better understand the company’s performance, strategy and current challenges, Regner and Langreo had the opportunity to take a plant tour.

 “At Sunrise, we haven’t built two wheelchairs alike during 2018”